sugarlabs/GSoC/README.md

 [Community etiquette](https://github.com/sugarlabs/GSoC#community-etiquette).

 Do not write secretly to mentors or developers unless they have asked you to.
 This varies by idea.
-Check the list of coding mentors for each idea.
+Check the list of mentors for each idea.
 We have added contact methods.

 ## How to Contribute